Best Google Maps Scrapers 2026 [No-Code Edition]

 Reviews add-on interface

-It also carries fields nobody else does: isAdvertisement (flags paid listings), live popular times ("Now: usually not too busy"), Q&A, and image categories.
+It also carries fields like isAdvertisement (flags paid listings), live popular times ("Now: usually not too busy"), and image categories.
 Great for reputation monitoring and trend tracking.

 But two things hurt.